snarfblam/ROM-Hasher/README.md

 For RHDN submissions, the text displayed on the right can be copied for ROM/ISO information.
 This includes the corresponding No-Intro database match, if found.
 (Additional databases may be installed, e.g. TOSEC).

 Additional detailed information is also shown below.

+## Databases

+By default, ROM Hasher includes a copy of the No-Intro database.
+For more up-to-date or alternative databases, you may want to visit [No-Intro's DAT-o-Matic](http://datomatic.no-intro.org/) or [TOSEC](https://www.tosecdev.org/).
+Make sure you're obtaining Clr-Mame-Pro-formatted databases, and add them using the `Database Config` dialog found in the settings menu to add them.